HIV lives in the following areas of the body:

 To transmit HIV from one person to another the virus needs a route into a persons blood.
 It needs to be present in a bodily fluid in sufficient quantity to be transmitted.

 An easy way to transmit HIV is through a blood transfusion, where HIV infected blood is put straight into someone else’s body.
-In most places in the world now blood is treated before being used in transfusion as there are lots of things that can be passed on in this way, not only HIV.
+In most countries across the world, blood is treated before being used in transfusion as there are lots of things that can be passed on in this way, not only HIV.

 If an HIV positive person is having sex (vaginal or anal) with someone without a condom, the HIV in the semen or vaginal fluid can enter the other person’s body, and enter their blood stream.